 Yes!
 You can make these confetti cake cookies with white cake mix, vanilla cake mix, or even chocolate confetti cake mix, if you prefer.
 The added rainbow sprinkles should be enough to turn plain cake mix into confetti cake mix, but you can always add more if you like!

-Store leftover confetti cake cookies in an airtight container at room temperature for up to 3 days or in the refrigerator for up to 5 days.
+Store leftover confetti cake mix cookies in an airtight container at room temperature for up to 3 days or in the refrigerator for up to 5 days.

 Freeze frosted confetti cake cookies in a single layer on a parchment-lined baking sheet until solid, about 1-2 hours.
 Wrap each cookie in plastic wrap, then transfer to an airtight container to store for up to 1 month.